If you love never having money and enjoy drowning in debt stop reading now!

 Although we were thrilled post graduate school was over, it was now it was time to pay for the loan we took out to finish his degree.
 We were able to cash flow a lot of his education but the last $20,000 we just didn’t have.
 Not only that, we had other debt that needed to be addressed.
 That included medical bills, a credit card and the dreaded car note.

 We knew the loan payment would be coming.
 I think we just didn’t realize the impact it would have on our finances.
 The payment for his loan hit within one month after he graduated.
 Although it was only $260 per month that small payment totally threw our budget out of whack leaving me stressed about how to make that required monthly payment.
+When I think about it now, I am floored that a tiny $260 a month sent such a big ripple into our finances.

 Out of desperation and an effort to “fix” the problem, I began to buy books on money.
 I read two and felt I had learned little to nothing that would help in our situation.
 The third book was Dave Ramsey’s The Total Money Makeover.
 I picked it up at the bookstore and could not put it down for the next 3 days.
 As I read it, the principles he taught began to change the way I looked at money.
 Suddenly, I felt hope rising and knew that we could defeat this monster called debt.

 So, we began our debt free journey in June of 2009.
-We formed a strict budget, ate at home, picked up extra side jobs, followed our budget to the letter, didn’t go on vacation, and our entertainment was renting movies from Redbox.
+We formed a strict budget, ate at home, picked up extra side jobs, followed our plan to the letter, didn’t go on vacation, and our entertainment was renting movies from Redbox.
 Day by day and month by month those debts started to come down.
 We kept our heads down and kept writing those checks to pay things off.
 When one felt discouraged, the other would be the cheerleader.

 Full disclosure on our journey, we did sell a car that we owed $25,000 on.
 That was a big portion of this journey.
 (Side note: If you are serious about going debt free you won’t hang on to ANY of your stuff.
 You will be driven to dump it all!)